 The Medical Assistance Unit.

-Specify the unit name:

-The Office of Community Living, Benefits and Services Management Division

-(Do not complete item A-2)

-Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
+Specify the unit name: The Office of Community Living, Benefits and Services Management Division (Do not complete item A-2) Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.
 Specify the division/unit name.
 This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-Applicatio n for 1915(c) HCBS Waiver: Draft CO.012.05.03 - Jan 01, 2021 Page 19 of 359 (Complete item A-2-a).
-The waiver is operated by a separate agency of the state that is not a division/unit of the l Medicaid agency.
-Specify the division/unit name: In accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion and supervision of the waiver and issues policies, rules and regulations related to the waiver.
-The agreement or memorandum of understanding that sets forth the authority and arrangements for through the Medicaid agency to CMS upon request.
+(Complete item A-2-a).
+Th ne waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.
+Sn pecify the division/unit name: neerly the division time manie. an accordance with 42 CFR §431.10, the Medicaid agency exercises administrative discretion in the administration d supervision of the waiver and issues policies, rules and regulations related to the waiver.
+The interagency reement or memorandum of understanding that sets forth the authority and arrangements for this policy is available rough the Medicaid agency to CMS upon request.
+(Complete item A-2-b). thi rough the Medicaid agency to CMS upon request.
 (Complete item A-2-b).
-The interagency Append lix A: Waiver Administration and Operation rersight of Performance. the State Medicaid Agency.
-When the waiver is operated by another division/administration agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performe division/administration (i.e., the Developmental Disabilities Administration within the Sing Agency), (b) the document utilized to outline the roles and responsibilities related to waiver methods that are employed by the designated State Medicaid Director (in some instances, the agency) in the oversight of these activities: As indicated in section 1 of this appendix, the waiver is not operated by another division State Medicaid agency.
-Thus this section does not need to be completed. d by that le State Medicaid operation, and (c) the ne head of umbrella b.
+A: Waiver Administration and Operation thi thn ix A ersi a.
+A: Waiver Administration and Operation thin thin thin thin thin thin thin thin A: Waiver Administration and Operation ght of Performance.
+Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
+When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the thin thin thin thin thin thin thin thin A: Waiver Administration and Operation ght of Performance.
+Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
+When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
+Thus this section does not need to be completed.
 Medicaid Agency Oversight of Operating Agency Performance.
-When the waiver is not Medicaid agency, specify the functions that are expressly delegated through a memorandum (MOU) or other written document, and indicate the frequency of review and update for that methods that the Medicaid agency uses to ensure that the operating agency performs its assi operational and administrative functions in accordance with waiver requirements.
-Also spece Medicaid agency assessment of operating agency performance: As indicated in section 1 of this appendix, the waiver is not operated by a separate age this section does not need to be completed. of understanding document.
-Specify the gned waiver cify the frequency of Append lix A: Waiver Administration and Operation
+When the waiver is not operated by the thi dix A versia A: Waiver Administration and Operation ght of Performance.
+Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
+When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities: As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
+Thus this section does not need to be completed.